 2013: ThyssenKrupp had introduced the matrix management system.
-Product line- and country-management are to decide jointly on all important customer and selling issues.
-Former CEO Heinrich Hiesinger expected to improve the decisions especially in overseas markets.
-But in matrix systema grave disadvantage is the longer time for decisions.
-Whenever the matrix system is deemed to be necessary other problems of management might be lingering.
-Developments in early 2018 showed the fundamental problems conglomerates – as of ThyssenKrupp – easily have, too many different products to be managed in one board.In March 2018 considerations got under way to restructure the whole corporation including all 5 divisions:
+Product line- and country-management were to decide jointly on all important manufacturing and customer issues.
+Former CEO Heinrich Hiesinger expected to improve the decisions especially in overseas markets. – A grave disadvantage in the matrix system however is the long time for decision processes.
+Whenever the matrix system is deemed to be necessary very often other problems are in the background.
+In fact developments in early 2018 showed the fundamental problems conglomerates – as of ThyssenKrupp – easily have, too many different products to be managed in one board.In March 2018 considerations got under way to restructure the whole corporation including all 5 divisions:

 — More?
 See: Business Organization System Theory

 — Comments ?
 See: “About”.